ibm-cloud-docs/discovery/adding-content.md

 -   When creating a collection, you select the document language (English is the default).
 See [Language support](/docs/services/discovery/language-support.html) for the list of languages.
 Your documents will be enriched in the selected language.
 Do not mix languages within the same collection.

--   You can add Microsoft Word, PDF, HTML, and JSON documents to your collection.
+-   You can add Microsoft Word, PDF, HTML, and JSON documents to your collection. **Note:** PDFs that are scanned image files can not be converted and enriched.

 -   The documents in your collection will be converted using the configuration file provided, which is named Default Configuration, unless you choose a different configuration file.
 For information about creating a configuration file, see [Custom configuration](/docs/services/discovery/building.html#custom-configuration).